er888kh/linux-cli-community/USAGE.md

 *Note: Make sure to run pip with sudo, so it installs globally and recognizes the command with sudo*

-`sudo pip3 install protonvpn-cli`
+`sudo pip3 install e-protonvpn-cli`

 #### Updating ProtonVPN-CLI

-`sudo pip3 install protonvpn-cli --upgrade`
+`sudo pip3 install e-protonvpn-cli --upgrade`

 #### Uninstall

-If you want to uninstall ProtonVPN-CLI, run `protonvpn configure` first and purge the configuration.
+If you want to uninstall ProtonVPN-CLI, run `e_protonvpn configure` first and purge the configuration.
 Then uninstall through the package manager you used for installation.

 For PIP this would be

-`sudo pip3 uninstall protonvpn-cli`
+`sudo pip3 uninstall e-protonvpn-cli`

 Bye Bye 😔